byrd-laif/soilMakers/bioPhiliaLivingDesignProofOfConcept/creativeEcoLivingProofOfConcept.md

 ![hanging patio garden](./vivariumGeorgeTownGallery/vivariumPatio/kokedama03.jpg)

 It became difficult to catalog the ever changing garden.
-Growing a diverse garden is magical, cultivating pleasure, making it easy to enjoy the discovery process towards an Eco-responsible lifestyle. ***The gardens of the Vivarium, once established, provided (and often exceeded) all nutritional requirements for the host and co-host.*** (More details on plant selection and care will follow in a separate post.)
+Growing a diverse garden is magical, cultivating pleasure, making it easy for someone to enjoy the discovery process towards an Eco-responsible lifestyle. ***The gardens of the Vivarium, once established, provided (and often exceeded) all nutritional requirements for the host and co-host.*** (More details on plant selection and care will follow in a separate post.)

 ![Kokedama](./vivariumGeorgeTownGallery/vivariumWindowHanging/vivariumKokedama01Web.jpg)

-***Gardens made for eating, smelling and touching flowers.***
+***Curated Gardens made for eating, smelling and touching flowers.***

 All rooms having several opening windows with large concrete window boxes provided ample space for gardens, easy access and beautiful ambience.
 The windows being covered in jute became gardens themselves and where home to over ***40+ bamboo hanging planters and Kokedama*** (苔玉, in English, literally "moss ball") a ball of soil, covered with moss, held by being wrapped in coconut cord on which ferns and other medicinal plants grew.

 ![Eco Deco](./vivariumGeorgeTownGallery/VivariumMasterBed/vivariumGTEcoDecoMaster01Web.JPG)

 Guests where offered garden care responsibilities and to participate in any activities that may have been happening at the time.
-These activities ranged from harvesting and processing moringa leaf and other medicinal plants, too biological earth care activities; in house organic refuse management, pro-biotic fruit enzyme and soil building production.
+These activities ranged from harvesting and processing moringa leaf and other medicinal plants, too ***bio-logical earth care*** activities; in house organic refuse management, pro-biotic fruit enzyme and soil building production.
 Guests where also encouraged to use the in-house [Eco friendly body, home and earth care products.](../lifeStylesForChange/waterAlchemy.md) Bathrooms had bidet water hose installed and small cotton towels were provided in place of toilet paper.

 ![Master Bedroom](./vivariumGeorgeTownGallery/VivariumMasterBed/vivariumMasterBed01Web.JPG)